nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # KnottyPlanners 💍🎀

 KnottyPlanners is a **desktop app for wedding planners, optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you are a wedding planner who can type fast, KnottyPlanners can make organising multiple weddings at once a walk in the park! 🌳
+Especially if you are a wedding planner who can type fast, KnottyPlanners can make organising multiple weddings at once a walk in the park! 🌳

 If you are a technical user experienced with CLI feel free to jump right into [quick start for technical users!](#quick-start-technical-users).
-If it's your first time, don't panic we will walk you through in this User Guide! 😊
+If it's your first time, don't panic; we will walk you through it in this User Guide! 😊

 ### What is Command Line Interface? 🤔
 Command Line Interface (CLI) allows you to type text commands to perform specific tasks quickly and efficiently on a computer.
-For example, type `list` in the interface and press enter, the user interface will show you all the contacts you have, simple right!
+For example, type `list` in the interface and press enter; the user interface will show you all the contacts you have!
+Simple, right?
 Don't worry if you are still unsure about CLI, it's very easy to pick it up! 😁

 ### Why use Command Line Interface?
 * **Efficiency:** Perform tasks faster by replacing multiple mouse clicks into a single line of text ✅
-* **Precision:** Avoid mis-clicking and mistakes as CLI will execute the exact command you type 💯
+* **Precision:** Avoid mis-clicking and mistakes as the CLI will execute the exact command you type 💯
 * **Offline:** CLI does not require internet and allows you to use it anywhere 👩‍💻

 <!-- * Table of Contents -->